 Grooming choices matter a lot

 Miniature Schnauzers need regular grooming no matter what.
-The difference is who does the grooming.
+The biggest difference is who does the grooming and how often you pay for professional services.

-- Home grooming costs less but needs tools and time
+- Home grooming costs less but requires tools, patience, and consistency

-- Professional grooming costs more but saves effort and keeps the coat neat
+- Professional grooming costs more but saves time and keeps the coat neat

 Health and medical risks